-Barkeeper’s friend, in both powder and liquid forms, is an extraordinarily effective method for removing rust stains from bathroom fixtures.
+Barkeeper’s Friend, in both powder and liquid forms, is an extraordinarily effective method for removing rust stains from bathroom fixtures.
 Barkeeper’s Friend will safely remove rust stains and mineral deposits from all toilet bowls and metallic faucet finishes.
-And, according to the manufacturer, it may also be used to remove stains from sinks, bathtubs and shower basins made of stainless steel, porcelain, Corian, fireclay, ceramic, acrylic, copper, glass, enameled cast iron, fiberglass and solid-surface materials.
+And, according to the manufacturer, it may also be used to remove stains from sinks, bathtubs and shower basins made of stainless steel, porcelain, Corian, fireclay, ceramic, acrylic, copper, glass, enameled cast iron, fiberglass, and solid-surface materials.

 ZUD Scouring Cleanser

-ZUD cleanser employs oxalic acid and a potent combination of abrasives made up of fine ground quartz and pumice to zap rust stains on contact.
-Available in both liquid and powder form, it dissolves rust, mineral stains, hard water deposits and soap scum.
+ZUD cleanser is another product that employs oxalic acid and a potent combination of abrasives made up of finely ground quartz and pumice to zap rust stains on contact.
+Available in both liquid and powder form, ZUD dissolves rust, mineral stains, hard water deposits, and soap scum.
 And, according to the manufacturer, it may be used to clean copper, brass, bronze, chromium, iron, pewter and stainless steel.

 The Works Limeosol

 - Keep metal cans away from the bathtub and sink.
-When in contact with water, cans containing metal rings on their bottoms (e.g., shaving creams, air fresheners, hairsprays, cleansers, etc.) will quickly rust and stain bathroom surfaces.
+When in contact with water, cans containing metal rings on their bottoms (e.g., shaving creams, air fresheners, hair sprays, cleansers, etc.) will quickly rust and stain bathroom surfaces.
 It’s best to store these items in a cabinet away from the bathtub and sink.